KaustubhPatange/XClipper/XClipper.Android/README.md

 ## Compilation Guide

 Since this project involves **license** system 📃 some of the source files has been ignored.
 [Read this guide](https://github.com/KaustubhPatange/XClipper/wiki/Compilation-guide) in order to compile 🗃 the project.

+## Project Libraries

+- [CustomWebviewTabs](https://github.com/KaustubhPatange/CustomWebviewTabs) - An alternative for CustomTabs in Android, works without the need for a service provider.

 ## Built with 🛠